 Don’t give up — there is hope!
-You can find plenty of free assistance for purchasing a home.
-This assistance comes in various forms including counseling on a number of topics, special programs specific to your state, free help avoiding foreclosure, low interest loans and payment plans and more.
-Learn more about Free Assistance for Purchasing a Home.
+Home buying assistance includes counseling on a number of topics, special programs specific to your state, free help avoiding foreclosure, low interest loans and payment plans and more.
+Learn more below, beginning with new very low down payment opportunities!

-Remember as you check out various resources that no one can honestly guarantee that they can help you get a government grant to purchase your home.
-Don’t let wishful thinking persuade to pay for empty promises.
-Discover Grants For Home Repair as an alternative to purchasing a new home - maybe you can hang on for a bit longer before moving.
+Remember as you consider options that no one can guarantee you can get a government grant to purchase your home.
+Don’t let wishful thinking let you fall for empty promises.
+See Grants For Home Repair as an alternative to purchasing a new home - maybe you can hang on for a bit longer before moving.

 Discover your program today!

-Following are several types of free assistance available to you depending on your situation.
+Following are several types of free home-buying assistance available depending on your situation.
 (Be sure to also check out our June 2014 Newsletter with more tips and new programs for getting into a new home.)

 Housing Counseling is readily available from agencies all over the country.
 Provided by the U. S. Government’s Department of Housing and Urban Development (HUD), these agencies offer a wide range of information and advice at little or no cost.
 Their programs go beyond just guaranteed or lower cost loans.
 Special programs exist that can help police, teachers and firefighters find homes at 50% off list price!
 Other programs help non-profits buy specific HUD houses.
 To find the agency closest to you, you can search online or call HUD toll free at 1-800-569-4287.
 There are no fees for housing counseling for the homeless.
 If any fees do apply to you, they will be minimal and the counselor must explain them to you up front.
 If you are a single mom trying to keep your family together also see our article Grants for Single Moms.